Classify, label and add metadata at the point of creation

 - Warnings when a classification is downgraded

-- Allow the mail gateway to enforce routing rules
+- Enable mail gateways to enforce routing rules

-UK Government Security Classifications for Microsoft Exchange, Outlook, Office, SharePoint and IBM Notes
+Classifications for Microsoft Exchange, Outlook, Office, and IBM Notes

 360 Protective Marking enables Public Sector organisations and suppliers to meet the UK Government Security Classifications requirements for the latest email and office software releases, including: General Data Protection Regulation (GDPR), ISO 27001 (the international information security standard), Government Security Classification Policy (GPMS), Government Protective Marking Scheme, etc.